 A Recorder is a type of implementation that records a specific Dataflow upon query of the Heex Agent.
 A Recorder produces an Event Recording.
+Any Recorder you are using shall be a customized implementation based on the Recorder class.

 Building your Recorder